emmearn/JdbcManager/README.md

 `conditionsList.add(Triple("customCode", ">", 10))`

 ### Possible developments
-GenericObject is only for demostration.
+GenericObject is only for demonstration.
 You can expand this data model and create custom object defined into models module.
 After that, is also necessary create end point, service, and repo layer.
 But JdbcManager works with any model.